core-infra-svcs/dashboard-api-go/client/docs/OrganizationsOrganizationIdBrandingPoliciesCustomLogo.md

 `func (o *OrganizationsOrganizationIdBrandingPoliciesCustomLogo) HasImage() bool`

 HasImage returns a boolean if a field has been set.

-### GetContents

-`func (o *OrganizationsOrganizationIdBrandingPoliciesCustomLogo) GetContents() string`

-GetContents returns the Contents field if non-nil, zero value otherwise.

-### GetContentsOk

-`func (o *OrganizationsOrganizationIdBrandingPoliciesCustomLogo) GetContentsOk() (*string, bool)`

-GetContentsOk returns a tuple with the Contents field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetContents

-`func (o *OrganizationsOrganizationIdBrandingPoliciesCustomLogo) SetContents(v string)`

-SetContents sets Contents field to given value.

-### HasContents

-`func (o *OrganizationsOrganizationIdBrandingPoliciesCustomLogo) HasContents() bool`

-HasContents returns a boolean if a field has been set.

-### GetFormat

-`func (o *OrganizationsOrganizationIdBrandingPoliciesCustomLogo) GetFormat() string`

-GetFormat returns the Format field if non-nil, zero value otherwise.

-### GetFormatOk

-`func (o *OrganizationsOrganizationIdBrandingPoliciesCustomLogo) GetFormatOk() (*string, bool)`

-GetFormatOk returns a tuple with the Format field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetFormat

-`func (o *OrganizationsOrganizationIdBrandingPoliciesCustomLogo) SetFormat(v string)`

-SetFormat sets Format field to given value.

-### HasFormat

-`func (o *OrganizationsOrganizationIdBrandingPoliciesCustomLogo) HasFormat() bool`

-HasFormat returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)